Life zones of the Mediterranean region

 Even within the Mediterranean Basin, differences in aridity alter the life zones as a function of elevation.
 For example, the wetter Maritime and Dinaric Alps have a North-Mediterranean zonation pattern, while the southern Apennine Mountains and the Spanish Sierra Nevada have a moderate Eu-Mediterranean zonation pattern.
-Finally, the drier Atlas Mountains of Africa and Taurus Mountains of the Near East have a Xero-Mediterranean pattern.
+Finally, the drier Atlas Mountains of Africa have a Xero-Mediterranean pattern.

-Examples of each of these altitudinal zonation patterns is described below, by examining the climate and ecology of several locations around the Mediterranean Basin.

-Dinaric Alps of the Balkan Peninsula

-An example of the wetter (or maritime) pattern comes from the Orjen range in the southeastern coastal Dinaric ranges of Montenegro and Bosnia-Herzegovina.